dangoncs/announcements-system/AnnouncementsSystem/README.md

   `mysql -u root -p announcements_system < database.sql`

-- Build and run the "ServerLauncher" class to start the server
+- Build and run the "ServerLauncher" class to start the server.

 ## Running the Client